Top BBC presenter ‘stripped to underwear in video call with teen’

 The BBC reported on the story in its news bulletins throughout Saturday.

-On News at Ten, presented by Clive Myrie, special correspondent Lucy Manning said: “I think this is very serious for the BBC, let’s make no bones about this.
+On a BBC news show, special correspondent Lucy Manning said: “I think this is very serious for the BBC, let’s make no bones about this.

 “The understanding is the presenter isn’t due on air in the near future, but we haven’t been told, and we have asked – we haven’t been told by the BBC whether there has or hasn’t been a formal suspension.